codeday/labs-gql/MEETING_ATTENDANCE_TRACKING.md

 - Checks all active events for attendance issues
 - Identifies students with <75% attendance (minimum 2 meetings)
 - Identifies mentors behind on reflections
-- Sends Slack alerts to mentor channel with summary
+- Sends Slack alerts to the `#stats` channel with summary
 - Email template available for weekly reports

 ## Usage